mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 Welcome to the Hacktoberfest repository organized by the Microsoft Learn Student Ambassadors in Nigeria!
 We appreciate your interest in contributing to our projects.
 Please read this guide to understand how you can participate and make meaningful contributions.

-## Project 1: Image Classification
+## Project 1: Image Classification of Building Types

 In this project, you will work on image classification tasks.
 We have provided a starter notebook for you to begin your work.